moinwiki/moin/docs/devel/development.rst

   convenience, simplifying forking and contributing)

 If you are not using Mercurial, you can of course also just send us patches.
+In that case, open an issue in the issue tracker and attach the patch there.

 MoinMoin architecture